 Recommended by Mark from Wyld Family Travel

-Strasbourg is the capital of the Alsace region of North Eastern France.
+Strasbourg is the capital of the Alsace region of North Eastern France and it’s undoubtedly one of the most beautiful cities in France.
 If you’re looking for an amazing day trip from Paris, Strasbourg is a great choice as it can be easily reached in 2 hours from Paris on the TGV.

-The food and wine is a must when visiting, make sure you try the regional special called Flammkuchen, it is an Alsace version of pizza and wash it down with a local Gewürztraminer wine.
-A day trip to Strasbourg with teens, couples or singles is a must!
+The food and wine are a must when visiting, make sure you try the regional special called Flammkuchen, which is an Alsace version of pizza and wash it down with a local Gewürztraminer wine.
+A day trip to Strasbourg with teens, couples, or singles is a must!

 Recommended by Christine from Journey to France

 This charming town is settled directly on the marvelous Moselle River, where bridges connect to the island of Saulcy, a charming area with many buildings from the 18th century.
-On warm summer days, people love to stroll along the riverbanks, having a picnic or taking a romantic boat ride on the beautiful river.
+On warm summer days, people love to stroll along the riverbanks, have a picnic, or take a romantic boat ride on the beautiful river.